Daphne Blake: Character description

-In Velma, Daphne is portrayed as an Asian-American foundling adopted by two mothers, with "complicated feelings" for Velma.
+In Velma, Daphne is portrayed as an Asian-American foundling adopted by two mothers, detectives Donna and Linda Blake, with "complicated feelings" for Velma.
 In the fifth episode, it is revealed her biological parents are part of a Captain Caveman cult.

 Appearance

-Her usual appearance in the franchise consists of a purple mini-dress, pink pantyhose, purple shoes, and a green scarf.
+Daphne's original and most common appearance in the franchise consists of a purple mini-dress, pink pantyhose, purple shoes, and a green scarf.
 In Scooby-Doo on Zombie Island, Scooby-Doo! and the Witch's Ghost, and Scooby-Doo and the Cyber Chase, she wears a purple and green three-piece suit with matching shoes.
 She no longer wore her green scarf in What's New, Scooby Doo?.
-In "Mystery Incorporated" she temporarily wore a dark purple choker, long dark purple gloves, long boots, dark purple skirt, and a dark purple corset exposing her navel when she became the temporary Hex Girl, Crush.
-She also has various outfits for different activities, including winter clothes and bikinis.
+She also has various outfits for different activities, including winter clothes, bikinis, and as a temporary member of the Hex Girls known as Crush.
+Her colour scheme of purple remains consistent throughout most of her outfits.

 As a child, she wears a pink sweater, red skirt, and pink pantyhose with white go-go boots, which she hates getting dirty.
 In The 13 Ghosts of Scooby-Doo, she wears other purple and pink clothes, such as a purple jumpsuit and a purple dress with a white belt.
 In live action, she wears many different outfits, all in shades of purple or pink.
 She wears many disguises throughout her many incarnations, as does every member of the group.

 Love interests

 Throughout the various incarnations of the character, there has been speculation that Daphne and Fred had an attraction toward each other.
-This is emphasized in many of the direct-to-video films and the TV series Scooby-Doo!
-Mystery Incorporated.
+This is emphasized in many of the direct-to-video films, the Johnny Bravo crossover, and the TV series Scooby-Doo!
+Mystery Incorporated, in which Daphne initially has an unrequited crush on Fred, who is oblivious.
 By the time of the second season, they are shown to be actively dating, showing more of their feelings toward each other.
+Throughout the franchise, Daphne and Fred have been jealous of the other showing attraction or interest in other people, such as Bram and Jessica.

-In the first live-action Scooby-Doo film, the two initially are not involved but they begin to develop a romantic interest in each other and briefly kiss after saving Spooky Island.
+Initially, the 2002 Scooby-Doo would have had Velma "eyeballing" Daphne, but this was later scrapped, as well as a kiss between the characters.
+In the released version of the film, Daphne and Fred develop a romantic interest in each other and briefly kiss after saving Spooky Island.
 In the sequel Scooby-Doo 2: Monsters Unleashed, they are in a relationship.

-Daphne would sometimes show attraction to other male characters throughout the series, sometimes to Fred's jealousy.
-This was mirrored in Daphne with characters such as Jessica and Darcy Dinkley making Daphne jealous of Fred.

-Initially, the 2002 Scooby-Doo would have had Velma "eyeballing" Daphne, but this was later scrapped.
-In the Velma series, Daphne has 'complicated' feelings towards Velma.
+In the Velma series, Daphne has romantic feelings towards Velma.